joelchrono12/joelchrono12.ml/_posts/2026-04-15-what-interested-me-today-8.md

 ## I'm in the podium of #100DaysToOffload

-I've talked about this [100 DaysToOffload challenge](https://100daystooffload.com/) and Kev, who keeps the website updated with the people participating in it, recently updated the design a bit!
+I've talked about this [100 DaysToOffload challenge](https://100daystooffload.com/) before—and Kev, who keeps the website updated with the people participating in it—[recently changed the design a bit!](https://fosstodon.org/@kev/116386572668321193)

 There's now a button to sort by number of completions, and I am happy to say that I am in the top 3!

-Unfortunately for me, [Hyde](https://lazybea.rs) surpasses me by two and [Dan Q ](https://danq.me/) sits at the throne with a total of 7 completions!
+Unfortunately for me, [Hyde](https://lazybea.rs) surpasses me by two and [Dan Q](https://danq.me/) sits at the throne with a total of 7 completions!

 Honestly though I am relieved that [Rubenerd](https://www.rubenerd.au/)---who recently updated his URL btw so update it if you haven't ---has not participated on it.
 He doesn't need to anyway... *Please, if you read this, please don't do it I beg you!!*